flytegg/twilight/README.md

 val test = false
 println(test then "yes" or "no")
 ```
-This doesn't yet work for evaluating functions either side of the ternary though, we plan to figure this out in the near future.
+> This doesn't yet work for evaluating functions either side of the ternary.

 ### UUID ⟷ Name
 Twilight can do the heavy lifting and query the Mojang API to find the UUID from name or name from UUID of a player, particularly useful for networks.
 Twilight will cache responses in an attempt to not break the rate limit imposed by Mojang.